StacyNComer/Hellscape-Showcase/README.md

 # Hellscape-Showcase
 A version of the Hellscape Project edited for a public showcase.
 Due to the files being publically downloadable I had to replace the marketplace assets with placeholders.
 Mind the MSPaint!

+In addition to letting you see the source code, this showcase also lets you directly test the inventory system.
+It should even be easy to make your own weapons via new actors or blueprints.

 # Running the Project
 This project is made to be opened with the Unreal 4 Editor using version 4.26.2.
 Once this version is installed on your computer, you should be able to view the project by running the "Hellscape.uproject" file in the project's root directory.